Our Talented Team Members

 Abbie Kasoff

-Say It With Clay (SIWC) is a private, non-profit Organization founded by Chief Executive Officer Abbie Kasoff.
+Say It With Clay (SIWC) is a private, non-profit Organization founded by Executive Director Abbie Kasoff.
 Abbie holds dual degrees in Art Therapy and Ceramics from the University of the Arts in Philadelphia, Pennsylvania.

 Read More About Abbie